lmiguelvargasf/nova-stack/README.md

    cp frontend/.env.local.example frontend/.env.local
    ```

-2. Edit the environment files (`.env`, `backend/.env`, and `frontend/.env.local`) to set your required secrets and configuration values (such as database URLs, API keys, etc.).
+2. Edit the environment files (`.env`, `backend/.env`, and `frontend/.env.local`) to set the required secrets and configuration values (such as database URLs, API keys, etc.).

 ### Starting the Application